telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 ### Customization of Tooltip Position

 Ideally, the Kendo UI Validator places its tooltips besides the validated input.
-However, if the input is later enhanced to a ComboBox, AutoComplete or other Kendo Widget, placing the tooltip beside the input may cover important information or break the widget rendering.
-In this case, you can specify exactly where you want the tooltip to be placed by adding a span with data-for attribute set to the validated input name and a class `.k-invalid-msg`.
+However, if the input is later enhanced to a ComboBox, AutoComplete, or other Kendo UI widget, placing the tooltip beside the input may cover important information or break the rendering of the widget.
+In this case, you can specify exactly where you want the tooltip to be placed by adding a `span` with the `data-for` attribute set to the validated input name and a `.k-invalid-msg` class.

-The example below demonstrates a specific Tooltip placement.
-The Tooltip will remain outside the AutoComplete widget after enhancement.
+The following example demonstrates a specific Tooltip placement.
+The Tooltip remains outside the AutoComplete widget after enhancement.

 ###### Example